CitiesSkylinesMods/DocumentationWiki/Writerside/topics/KeyNotFoundException-The-given-key-was-not-present-in-the-dictionary.md

 ## Solution

-In the [log file](Share-your-Cities-Skylines-log-file.md), see if you recognise any mod names, for example (we've highlighted the lines in red):
+In the [log file](Share-your-Cities-Skylines-log-file.md), see if you recognize any mod names, for example (we've highlighted the lines in red):

 ```